icons8/lunacy-docs/docs/components_new.md

 ### Layers vs. Frames

-When you create a component from a layer or group, Lunacy automatically frames it and transfers it to a separate Components page where it’s stored as a main component.
+When you create a component from a <a href="https://lunacy.docs.icons8.com/layers/" target="_blank">layer or layer group</a>, Lunacy automatically frames it and transfers it to a separate Components page where it’s stored as a main component.
 An instance of the newly created component remains on the canvas.

-If you create a component out of a frame, it will stay on the canvas as a main component, which you can then copy to create instances.
+If you create a component out of a <a href="https://lunacy.docs.icons8.com/basics/#frames" target="_blank">frame</a>, it will stay on the canvas as a main component, which you can then copy to create instances.

 The difference is shown here: